MicrosoftDocs/customer-insights/ci-docs/access-business-units-dataverse.md

 ---
-title: "Access Customer Insights data in Dataverse (preview)"
+title: "Customer Insights data in Dataverse (preview)"
 description: "Learn how to use business units in Dataverse applications to separate data." ms.date: 05/05/2023 ms.reviewer: mhart